 Welcome to Holme Valley Parish Council

-Holmfirth Public Toilets to re-open on Saturday, 22 November 2014
+Holmfirth Public Toilets re-opened on Saturday, 22 November 2014

-Holme Valley Parish Council is pleased to announce that the public toilets in Holmfirth will be re-opening on Saturday, 22 November 2014, in time for the Christmas Lights switch-on celebrations.
+Holme Valley Parish Council is pleased to announce that the public toilets in Holmfirth re-opened on Saturday, 22 November 2014, and are now opening on a day-to-day basis.

 The Council signed a six months’ lease agreement with Kirklees Council on Thursday, 20 November 2014, for a trial period until 19 May 2015.
 The Council is still looking for individuals/groups etc. who are interested in working with the Council to keep the public toilets open longer term; the aim is to develop the building as an amenity that Holmfirth can be proud of.